 After obtaining a final occupancy permit, we can proceed to put the facility into operation.

-Who is a participant in the construction process?
+Who is a participant in the construction process in Poland?

 The following are considered participants in the construction process: the investor, the investor’s inspector, the designer, the construction manager, the contractor, and often subcontractors.